 One of the joys about freelancing is that you can work wherever and whenever you want.
 In fact, all you need is a laptop and a decent wifi connection.
 You might even be tempted to work straight from bed (not a good idea).

 Although the freedom is there, you have to realize that freelancing is both a career and a business, which means it’s important to conduct yourself professionally.
-As such, your first order of business when starting out as a freelance graphic designer should be to create a conducive workspace, one that allows you to be as productive as possible.
+As such, it’s advisable to have a conducive workspace, one that allows you to be as productive as possible.

 HOME OR COMMERCIAL?